rosell-dk/picoQuery/docs/index.md

 1. Build your subset in the [online builder](/builder/)<br>
 2. Simply include the generated script instead of jQuery.

-### v.0.5.0 just released
+### v.0.5.0 will be released tomorrow!
 Focus has been to improve compliance with jQuery.
 No new methods, but compliance went from being better than Zepto (within the supported subset!) to being way better.
-Check out the updated [Compliance Chart](/compliance_chart), or the [Roadmap](/roadmap) to see whats new.
+Check out the updated [Compliance Chart](/compliance_chart), or [Changelog](/changelog) to see whats new.

 ### Comparison
 <!--